Heisenberg1912/prod-builtattic/README.md

-# Builtattic Marketplace
+# Builtattic Marketplace Frontend

-This monorepo contains the Vite React client and Express + MongoDB backend that power the Builtattic marketplace and support desk integrations.
+This repo now only ships the Vite React client.
+The former Express + MongoDB backend has been removed; point the client at your own API using `VITE_API_BASE_URL` / `VITE_API_URL`.

 ## Local Development